 Woodlands Indian Vegetarian Cuisine in the West End serves some of the most popular meatless food in town.
 The daily lunch buffet offers an affordable way to sample many of the hits at once, but a la carte favorites include the aloo gobi and the vegetable korma.

 Nestled in a cute cottage in Berry Hill, Sunflower Cafe offers a wide variety of soy-free veggie burgers, salads, vegetarian barbecue, and more.
 Visit sibling restaurant and bakery Sunflower Bakehouse in Donelson for additional options that include completely vegan and gluten-free baked goods like cupcakes, scones, cookies, and upside-down cakes.

-You’ll find a bounty of vegetarian and some vegan Vietnamese dishes at Vui’s Kitchen locations in Berry Hill, East Nashville, and Franklin, including lemongrass tofu banh mi and pho with tofu, mushrooms, and vegan broth.
+You’ll find a bounty of vegetarian (and some vegan) Vietnamese dishes at Vui’s Kitchen locations in Berry Hill, East Nashville, Nolensville, and Franklin, including tofu banh mi and pho with tofu, mushrooms, and vegan broth.
 And if a dish with meat catches your eye, the restaurant will typically work to make the dish vegetarian upon request.